owncloud/ocis/docs/adr/0003-external-user-management.md

   - Users, groups and roles are stored and managed within GLAuth
 - Use external user management
   - Recommended for mid and large scale use cases
-  - Users, groups and roles are stored and managed within an external LDAP/AD directory / IDM
+  - Users, groups and roles are stored and managed within an external LDAP / AD / IDM
   - Separate oCIS and LDAP admin: oCIS admin relies on the LDAP admin to manage users
 - User permissions for roles are always managed in oCIS (settings service) because they are specific to oCIS

 ### Resulting technical implications
 - Make the file based reverse index a standalone library
 - Contribute to GLAuth
-  - Add ms graph based rest API to manage users groups and roles (the LDAP lib is currently readonly)
+  - Add ms graph based rest API to manage users, groups and roles (the LDAP lib is currently readonly)
   - Add web UI to glauth that uses the ms graph based rest API to manage users
   - Add a backend that uses the file based reverse index, currently living in the oCIS accounts service
   - Move fallback mechanism from ocis/glauth service to upstream GLAuth to support multiple LDAP servers